Weed spraying: guidance

-Weed spraying in Gloucester has begun, starting in the City Centre.
 All streets within Gloucester City will be weed sprayed where weed growth is evident, following on from that once the weeds have died back, they will be removed.
-The schedule will take place throughout the summer, due to the nature of the work we are unable to provide residents with an exact schedule for their road and the spraying taking place will be weather permitting (cannot be done when windy or raining).
+The schedule takes place throughout the summer, due to the nature of the work we are unable to provide residents with an exact schedule for their road and the spraying taking place will be weather permitting (cannot be done when windy or raining).

 Residents can remove weeds from outside their property themselves if they wish, but they should not use herbicides on public land as these can be toxic.

 Introduction and background

 In 1993 the government banned two commonly used residual herbicides, Simazine and Extrasine.
 These chemicals had been used by contractors for a number of years on hard surfaces and the chemicals were very effective in controlling weed growth on hard surfaces.

 As a consequence of banning these chemicals a safer alternative weed treatment was required.
 A policy was developed to spray a contact spray (spring and summer) and to regularly street clean through sweeping and to supplement when required with the physical removal of weeds.